elephantpanda/FastOnnxLoader/README.md

 ===
 1. export the torch model using `torch.onnx.export()` which gives you your basic model.onnx file
 2. Use `python separate.py` on model.onnx to separate weights and also rename bad weight names.
-3. Use `python clear.py` on this new model.onnx file
+3. Use `python clear.py` on this new model.onnx file to create a model_without_weights.onnx
 4. Use the C# code to load in the `model_without_weights.onnx` and sequentially load in the weight files.

 separate.py